Fiware/showcase.gsma.dataModels/KeyPerformanceIndicator/doc/spec.md

     + Attribute type: [DateTime](https://schema.org/DateTime)
     + Optional

-+ `updateAt` : Last update date of the KPI data.
++ `updatedAt` : Last update date of the KPI data.
 This can be different than the last update date of the KPI's value.
     + Attribute type: [DateTime](https://schema.org/DateTime)
     + Optional